Razan-6677/Smart-Methods-Task/Electronics-Power/Task-4-Electronics: ESP32 Web Server Servo Control/README.md

 ![Wokwi Simulation](images/wokwi.png)
 *The circuit includes an ESP32, a micro servo motor, a red LED, and a green LED with current-limiting resistors connected via a breadboard, modeled in Wokwi.*

-> [NOTE]
-> While the circuit layout is designed in Wokwi, simulating the ESP32 WiFi Access Point and Web Server requires a premium subscription on the platform to access WiFi gateway features.
-Consequently, the actual web interface execution was performed directly on the physical hardware.
+> [NOTE] During simulation in Wokwi, the ESP32’s WiFi Access Point and web server did not respond reliably (the assigned IP did not load in the browser).
+For this reason, the project was verified and demonstrated directly on physical hardware, where the Access Point, web interface, and servo/LED control all functioned correctly.

 ## Hardware Implementation